Andy-Boraphet/CSS342A-2022-Spring/homeworks/homework-6/problem_1.md

 When n is 3, there are "(())()", "()()()", "((()))", so on.

-How about when is 15?
+How about when n is 15?

 In this problem, let's write the code that does this: